mwhawkins/django-simplemfa/README.md

 Required Settings:
 - Required: `REQUIRE_MFA = True` (global setting which activates MFA for all users)
-- Required: `APP_NAME = "My App Name"` (application name which is provided in the messages to the user)
 - Required: `DEFAULT_FROM_EMAIL = "myemail@provider.com"` (the email address you want MFA messages to come from)
 - Required: `LOGIN_REDIRECT_URL = 'my_view_name'` (the default view users are sent to after they authenticate)
 - Required: ```INSTALLED_APPS = [